MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/installation.md

 <script src="https://gist.github.com/MichaelCurrin/57caae30bd7b0991098e9804a9494c23.js"></script>

-## Setup a new repo
+## Set up a new repo

-Follow the Tutorial page to setup a project from scratch.
+Follow the Tutorial page to set up a project from scratch.

 Or click this create your own copy of the repo.